 If Pareto incorrectly registers securities with a depository or incorrectly deposits funds in an account, Pareto shall be entitled to correct the erroneous registration or erroneous deposit.
 The client shall have no claim against Pareto in connection with such an error.
 If the client accesses such erroneously registered securities or erroneously deposited funds, the client shall return these to Pareto as soon as possible.
-If the client accesses the erroneously registered securities and fails to meet its said obligations, Pareto shall be entitled to purchase the relevant securities and debit the client's account with the amount required to cover Pareto's claim in relation thereto, and if the client accesses the erroneously deposited funds and fails to meet its said obligations, Pareto shall be entitled to debit the client's account with the relevant amount.
-If Pareto has made any corrections as described above, Pareto shall inform the client thereof.
+If the client accesses the erroneously registered securities and fails to meet its said obligations, Pareto shall be entitled to repurchase the relevant securities and debit the client's account with the amount required to cover Pareto's claim in relation thereto, and if the client accesses the erroneously deposited funds and fails to meet its said obligations, Pareto shall be entitled to debit the client's account with the relevant amount.